 Our Elderflowers Programme

-We introduced our Elderflowers Programme in 2001, to bring the benefits of therapeutic clowning to older people living with dementia and dementia-related conditions; it was unique to the UK at the time.
+The Elderflowers Programme was designed in collaboration with Borders General Hospital and Stirling University Dementia Services Development Centre in 2001, to bring the benefits of therapeutic clowning to older people living with dementia and dementia-related conditions; it was unique to the UK at the time.
 Then and now, we aim to create magical moments for ladies and gentlemen in hospitals, hospices and residential care homes.

 "It's always great when the Elderflowers come - I can see that you really make a difference."